General Info - click plus ⊕ for more detail

 Use of Personal Information - refer to Privacy page

-The Vogalonga Downunda 2020 regatta is scheduled to start at 9am on Sunday 26 April 2020.
+The Vogalonga Downunda 2021 regatta is scheduled to start no later that 9am on Sunday 16 May 2021.

-A limited Closed Water permit has been secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF corresponding to Leg 1 of the Main Course route.
+A limited Closed Waters Permit will be secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF PRECINCT corresponding to Leg 1 of the official Course route.